GoogleChrome/web.dev/src/site/content/en/angular/precaching-with-the-angular-service-worker/index.md

 {% endAside %}

 `@angular/service-worker` and `@angular/pwa` should now be installed in the app and should appear in `package.json`.
 The `ng-add` [schematic](https://angular.io/guide/schematics) also adds a file called `ngsw-config.json` to the project, which you can use to configure the service worker.
-(The file includes a default configuration that you’ll customize a little later.)
+(The file includes a default configuration that you'll customize a little later.)

 Now build the project for production: